ejpaboncancel/ejpaboncancel-old.github.io/research.md

 to investigate how properties of prime numbers can be applied to cryptography and related areas of cybersecurity.
 I have also participated in projects related to Abstract Algebra, in the area of Algebraic Coding Theory/Information Theory.
 Currently, I am working in
 Combinatorics, speciffically the study of parking functions and parking sequences, and the characterization of necessary and sufficient conditions for a sequence to be a parking sequence.
-The following is a list of the projecs in which I have participated in, from the first project to the most recent: </p>
+The following is a list of the projecs in which I have participated, from the first project to the most recent: </p>

 1. The Study of t(n)-atoms <br> (<i>E.J.
 Pabón-Cancel, R.M.
 Ortiz-Albino</i>)